Theory of Operation

 Status Control

-If BUSY is set, SPI_DEVICE IP blocks the passthrough interface in Passthrough mode.
-The blocking of the interface occurs in SPI transaction idle state (CSb == 1).
-When SW clears the BUSY bit, it is applied to the STATUS register in the SPI clock domain when SPI clock toggles.
-It means the update happens when the next SPI transaction is received.
-The BUSY bit in the CSR is the synchronized value of the STATUS BUSY bit in the SPI clock domain.
-Due to the CDC latency, SW may see the updated value (BUSY clear) with long delay.
+If the BUSY bit is set, the SPI Device IP blocks the passthrough interface in Passthrough mode.
+The blocking of the interface occurs in the SPI transaction idle state (CSb high).
+When SW clears the BUSY bit, it is applied to the status register in the SPI clock domain when SPI clock toggles, meaning the update happens when the next SPI transaction is received.
+The BUSY bit seen in the FLASH_STATUS CSR is the synchronized value of the busy status bit in the SPI clock domain.
+Due to the CDC latency, SW may observe a long delay before the updated value (BUSY clear) is visible.

 JEDEC ID Control